 - ½ cup Coco Lopez

-- 2 - 8-ounce packages cream cheese, at room temperature
+- 16-ounce cream cheese, at room temperature, 2 packages

-- 1½ cups fresh pumpkin, shredded #1 cone cooked the waterless way
+- 1½ to 2 cups fresh pumpkin puree cooked the waterless way.

-- 1 teaspoon each cinnamon, nutmeg, ginger and allspice
+- 1 teaspoon each of cinnamon, nutmeg, ginger, and allspice

-NOTE: To cook the pumpkin the waterless way.
+NOTE: For maximum flavor, you will want to cook the shredded pumpkin the waterless way.

-- Set aside to allow to cool sufficiently.
+Set aside to allow it to cool sufficiently.
 Pour the excess water off and cream the pumpkin together with a fork or potato masher.

-- Store covered in the refrigerator until ready to use or place in glass vacuum jars.
+Store covered in the refrigerator until ready to use or place in Ultra-

-- A medium to large pumpkin makes 5 to 8 cups pumpkin puree.
+NOTE: A medium to large pumpkin makes 5 to 8 cups of pumpkin puree.

 For Crust: In a small mixing bowl combine crackers, powdered sugar, and lemon zest with butter.
 Mix well and press into the bottom and sides of the spring form pan.
 Bake for 5 to 7 minutes; set aside to cool.

-Momma’s Secret: When finished baking turn off the oven and crack the door.
+Momma’s Secret: When finish baking, turn the oven off and crack the door.
 Allow the cheesecake to remain in the oven to cool down gradually for 1 hour.
 This will prevent the cheesecake from cracking or separating.